jiangsy/mbpo_pytorch/readme.md

 # MBPO PyTorch
-A PyTorch reimplementation of MBPO
+A PyTorch reimplementation of MBPO (When to trust your model: model-based policy optimization)

 # Dependency